Tragus and Anti-Tragus Piercings

 - Only allow your piercing to touch very clean materials.
 This means ensuring that where you sleep or put your head to rest is extra clean to avoid getting any kind of infection.

 - Clean your piercing if any liquid comes out.
-Do not touch it dirty hands.
+Do not clean it with dirty hands.

 - Do not swim.
 Swimming can increase the risk of an infection because of chemicals and bacteria in the water, so you will have to wait until the piercing heals completely before swimming at school, the beach, the pool.